gpauloski/BERT-PyTorch/README.md

 ### **3. Training**
 Arguments to `run_pretraining.py` can be passed as command line arguments or as key-value pairs in the config files.
 The values in the config file take precedent over the command line arguments.
+See `python run_pretraining.py --help` for a full list of arguments.

 #### Single-Node Multi-GPU Training
 ```
 $ python -m torch.distributed.launch --nproc_per_node=$GPUS_PER_NODE run_pretraining.py --config_file $PHASE1_CONFIG --input_dir=$PHASE1_DATA --output_dir $OUTPUT_DIR
 ```
+An example `$PHASE1_CONFIG` is provided in `config/bert_pretraining_phase1_config.json`.
+The example configs are tuned for 40GB NVIDIA A100s.
+The training script will recursively find and use all HDF5 files in `$PHASE1_DATA`.
+Training logs and checkpoints are written to `$OUTPUT_DIR`.
+After phase 1 training is finished, continue with phase 2 by running the same command with the phase 2 config and data paths (the output directory stays the same).

+Training logs are written to `$OUTPUT_DIR/log.txt`, and TensorBoard can be used for monitoring with `tensorboard --logdir=$OUTPUT_DIR`.

 #### Multi-Node Multi-GPU Training
 ```